Esylus/Coding-Standards/ReviewStandards.md

 * The reviewer should prioritize creating a positive, beneficial code review experience for the author.
 * The author should approach the review as an opportunity to learn something and keep an open-mind.
 * A good code reviewer not only finds bugs but provides conscientious feedback to help teammates improve.
+* Code reviews shares knowledge across the team and allows other developers to become familiar with your work.

 ## 2. Code review procedure

 *In principle :*

-1. Author creates a changelist that they want to push to the repository.
+1. Author believes a specific changelist is finished and they are ready to move it forwards to the repository.
-1. Author initiates code review request and selects / is assigned a reviewer.
+1. Author initiates code review request and selects / is assigned a reviewer (two reviewers?).
 1. Reviewer reviews submitted changelist according to Reviewer Checklist and returns to the author for modification if required.
 1. Author modifies the change list and resubmits to the reviewer who ensures changes were implemented correctly.
 1. Reviewer signs off on the changelist (LGTM) and code is pulled into codebase.